 Review on The Griffin Inn

-A focal point of village life in Fletching since the sixteenth century, the gentrified Griffin is every inch the traditional English inn – with a few extra attractions for good measure.
+The Griffin has been Fletching's focal point since the sixteenth century and it's every inch the traditional English inn – with a few extra attractions for good measure.
 A splendid tiered garden (complete with herbs and a barbecue) is a major plus, likewise the glorious setting and magnificent views over Sheffield Park and the Sussex countryside.

 The Griffin Inn is also featured in: Good Food Guide, Hardens, AA GuideRate this Restaurant